bitfinexcom/bfx-hf-strategy-py/README.md

 # Honey Framework for Python
 This repo serves as a framework for creating trading bots/strategies on the Bitfinex platform.
-It consists of a set of order methods and an architecture compatible with bfx-hf-data-server and bfx-hf-backtest for backtests on historical candle/trade data, which can be transitioned seamlessly to trading on the live markets.
+It consists of a set of order methods and helps with backtests on historical candle/trade data, which can be transitioned seamlessly to trading on the live markets.

 Strategies written using this framework must define a set of update methods, called on each tick (with either a trade or a candle), along with a set of indicators which are automatically updated on each tick.
 The indicators are made available to the strategy methods, and can be queried to direct trading behavior.